Zurich airport reports record passenger numbers

 On Sunday about 107,000 passengers travelled through the airport in just one day, a spokeswoman said.

-The figure compares with the average daily figure of 30,000 passengers.
+The figure compares with the average daily figure of about 70,000 passengers.

 Travellers flying to a destination in the United States have been asked to arrive at the airport at least three hours before departure, as separate security checks for electronic devices have been introduced.